akka/akka/akka-docs/rst/java/io.rst

 Using TCP
 ---------

-The following imports are assumed throughout this section:
+The code snippets through-out this section assume the following imports:

-.. includecode:: code/docs/io/IODocTest.java#imports
+.. includecode:: code/docs/io/japi/IODocTest.java#imports

 All of the Akka I/O APIs are accessed through manager objects.
 When using an I/O API, the first step is to acquire a reference to the appropriate manager.
 The code below shows how to acquire a reference to the ``Tcp`` manager.

-.. includecode:: code/docs/io/IODocTest.java#manager
+.. includecode:: code/docs/io/japi/EchoManager.java#manager

 The manager is an actor that handles the underlying low level I/O resources (selectors, channels) and instantiates workers for specific tasks, such as listening to incoming connections.

-.. _connecting-java:

 Connecting
 ^^^^^^^^^^

+.. includecode:: code/docs/io/japi/IODocTest.java#client

-The first step of connecting to a remote address is sending a ``Connect`` message to the TCP manager:
+The first step of connecting to a remote address is sending a :class:`Connect` message to the TCP manager; in addition to the simplest form shown above there is also the possibility to specify a local :class:`InetSocketAddress` to bind to and a list of socket options to apply.

-.. includecode:: code/docs/io/IODocTest.java#connect

-When connecting, it is also possible to set various socket options or specify a local address:

-.. includecode:: code/docs/io/IODocTest.java#connect-with-options

 .. note::

   The SO_NODELAY (TCP_NODELAY on Windows) socket option defaults to true in Akka, independently of the OS default settings.
-This setting disables Nagle's algorithm considerably improving latency for most applications.
+This setting disables Nagle's algorithm, considerably improving latency for most applications.
 This setting could be overridden by passing ``SO.TcpNoDelay(false)`` in the list of socket options of the ``Connect`` message.

-After issuing the ``Connect`` command the TCP manager spawns a worker actor to handle commands related to the connection.
-This worker actor will reveal itself by replying with a ``Connected`` message to the actor who sent the ``Connect`` command.
+The TCP manager will then reply either with a :class:`CommandFailed` or it will spawn an internal actor representing the new connection.
+This new actor will then send a :class:`Connected` message to the original sender of the :class:`Connect` message.

-.. includecode:: code/docs/io/IODocTest.java#connected

-When receiving the :class:`Connected` message there is still no listener associated with the connection.
-To finish the connection setup a ``Register`` has to be sent to the connection actor with the listener ``ActorRef`` as a parameter, which therefore done in the last line above.

-Upon registration, the connection actor will watch the listener actor provided in the ``listener`` parameter.
-If the listener actor stops, the connection is closed, and all resources allocated for the connection released.
-During the lifetime of the connection the listener may receive various event notifications:

-.. includecode:: code/docs/io/IODocTest.java#received

-``ConnectionClosed`` is a trait, which the different connection close events all implement.
+In order to activate the new connection a :class:`Register` message must be sent to the connection actor, informing that one about who shall receive data from the socket.
+Before this step is done the connection cannot be used, and there is an internal timeout after which the connection actor will shut itself down if no :class:`Register` message is received.

+The connection actor watches the registered handler and closes the connection when that one terminates, thereby cleaning up all internal resources associated with that connection.

+The actor in the example above uses :meth:`become` to switch from unconnected to connected operation, demonstrating the commands and events which are observed in that state.
+For a discussion on :class:`CommandFailed` see `Throttling Reads and Writes`_ below. :class:`ConnectionClosed` is a trait, which marks the different connection close events.
 The last line handles all connection close events in the same way.
-It is possible to listen for more fine-grained connection close events, see :ref:`closing-connections-java` below.
+It is possible to listen for more fine-grained connection close events, see `Closing Connections`_ below.

 Accepting connections
 ^^^^^^^^^^^^^^^^^^^^^

+.. includecode:: code/docs/io/japi/IODocTest.java#server

-To create a TCP server and listen for inbound connection, a ``Bind`` command has to be sent to the TCP manager.
-This will instruct the TCP manager to listen for TCP connections on a particular address.
+To create a TCP server and listen for inbound connections, a :class:`Bind` command has to be sent to the TCP manager.
+This will instruct the TCP manager to listen for TCP connections on a particular :class:`InetSocketAddress`; the port may be specified as ``0`` in order to bind to a random port.

-.. includecode:: code/docs/io/IODocTest.java#bind

-The actor sending the ``Bind`` message will receive a ``Bound`` message signalling that the server is ready to accept incoming connections.
-The process for accepting connections is similar to the process for making :ref:`outgoing connections <connecting-java>`: when an incoming connection is established, the actor provided as ``handler`` will receive a ``Connected`` message whose sender is the connection actor.
+The actor sending the :class:`Bind` message will receive a :class:`Bound` message signalling that the server is ready to accept incoming connections;
+this message also contains the :class:`InetSocketAddress` to which the socket was actually bound (i.e. resolved IP address and correct port number).

+From this point forward the process of handling connections is the same as for outgoing connections.
+The example demonstrates that handling the reads from a certain connection can be delegated to another actor by naming it as the handler when sending the :class:`Register` message.
+Writes can be sent from any actor in the system to the connection actor (i.e. the actor which sent the :class:`Connected` message).
+The simplistic handler is defined as:

-.. includecode:: code/docs/io/IODocTest.java#connected
+.. includecode:: code/docs/io/japi/IODocTest.java#simplistic-handler

-When receiving the :class:`Connected` message there is still no listener associated with the connection.
-To finish the connection setup a ``Register`` has to be sent to the connection actor with the listener ``ActorRef`` as a parameter, which therefore done in the last line above.

-Upon registration, the connection actor will watch the listener actor provided in the ``listener`` parameter.
-If the listener stops, the connection is closed, and all resources allocated for the connection released.
-During the connection lifetime the listener will receive various event notifications in the same way as in the outbound connection case.

-.. _closing-connections-java:
+For a more complete sample which also takes into account the possibility of failures when sending please see `Throttling Reads and Writes`_ below.

+The only difference to outgoing connections is that the internal actor managing the listen port—the sender of the :class:`Bound` message—watches the actor which was named as the recipient for :class:`Connected` messages in the :class:`Bind` message.
+When that actor terminates the listen port will be closed and all resources associated with it will be released; existing connections will not be terminated at this point.

 Closing connections
 ^^^^^^^^^^^^^^^^^^^